-- (a) residential and agricultural development will in general be permitted over a water lens; and - (b) industrial development will be permitted over a water lens only if- - (i) the development is a small industrial land use: - (ii)it requires a supply of water readily available; and - (iii)it can be demonstrated that this facility cannot be provided elsewhere on the Islands.

-(2) Strict conditions shall be imposed to ensure that the water in the lens shall not be contaminated by the development or by the effluent therefrom and that the quantity of water used will not deplete the lens to the disadvantage of existing users.
+- (a) residential and agricultural development will in general be permitted over a water lens; and - (b) industrial development will be permitted over a water lens only if- - (i)the development is a small industrial land use; - (ii)it requires a supply of water readily available; and - (iii)it can be demonstrated that this facility cannot be provided elsewhere on the Islands. - (2) Strict conditions shall be imposed to ensure that the water in the lens shall not be contaminated by the development or by the effluent therefrom and that the quantity of water used will not deplete the lens to the disadvantage of existing users. - 19.
+It is the duty of the Authority to ensure that the open character of scenic shoreline land is preserved, in particular that of the beaches, and also to safeguard the public's right to use the beaches and to gain access to them through public rights of way.